SFO: Learning PDE Operators via Spectral Filtering: Results

 To keep the multi-index experiment tractable, we use $L=6$ ($L^2=36$, $L^3=216$).
-Table~\ref{tab:high_dim_ablation} shows that multi-index filters degrade performance on 2D Shallow Water and 3D Maxwell despite $3.8\times$ and $14.9\times$ more parameters.
-We hypothesize that the per-layer MLP already captures cross-axis interactions, making the $L^M$ extension redundant.
-We therefore adopt the tied-index formulation; while multi-index bases are more expressive in principle, our results show that accuracy gains, if any, do not justify the added parameters.
+Table~\ref{tab:high_dim_ablation} shows that multi-index filters slightly worsen performance on 2D Shallow Water and 3D Maxwell despite requiring $3.8\times$ and $14.9\times$ more parameters.
+This suggests that tied-index modes already capture most useful cross-axis structure, likely aided by the per-layer MLP.
+We therefore adopt the tied-index formulation, as the additional cost of multi-index bases is not justified empirically.

-\textbf{Effect of STU Rank $L$.} Fig.~\ref{fig:loss-vs-l} plots test loss versus STU rank $L$.
-As $L$ Increases from $4$ to $32$, the loss drops rapidly for small ranks ($L \approx 4$--$16$) and then plateaus for higher ranks ($L \approx 16$--$32$).
-This indicates that the leading functions capture most of the operator structure, so additional modes provide only marginal gains.
-Hence, moderate ranks achieve near-optimal accuracy with a compact parameterization.
+\textbf{Effect of SFO Rank $L$.} We sweep the SFO rank $L$ while keeping all other hyperparameters fixed.
+Figure~\ref{fig:loss-vs-l} shows that test loss decreases sharply as $L$ grows from $4$ to $16$, and then largely plateaus for $L\in[16,32]$.
+This indicates that the leading USB modes capture most of the operator structure, while additional modes provide only marginal gains.
+The observed saturation is consistent with the theory and further suggests that this inductive bias remains useful for PDEs beyond the LDS setting.

 \textbf{Effect of lifting dimension \(d\).} We sweep the latent width \(d\) with all other hyperparameters fixed.
 Table~\ref{tab:d_sweep_testloss} shows that performance is relatively stable on most datasets.